 Note that we are writing the profit function F as a function of the price gaps exclusively.
-In general, even at steady state, it should be a function of both the price and the cost, so that profit equal markup times quantity demanded, which itself depends on relative prices.
-We explain below the conditions under which this simplification can be obtained.
-We choose units so that F is measured in either terms of units of the aggregate input, or as deviations of maximized steady state profits -our preferred choice.
+In general, even at steady state, it should be a function of both the price and the cost.
+Below, we explain the conditions under which this simplification can be obtained.
+We choose units so that F is measured in either terms of units of the aggregate input, or as deviations of maximized steady-state profits-our preferred choice.
 Of course, the fixed cost ψ has to be measured in the same units as F. The optimal decision rule depends only on the ratio ψ/B , since the value function is homogeneous of degree one in ψ and B. Intuitively, the fixed cost matters only through the relative advantages of changing prices, captured by the curvature of F, rather than on each of them separately.
-Furthermore, the discount factor ρ is a real interest rate, measuring the intertemporal price of the aggregate input.
+Furthermore, the discount factor ρ is a real interest rate measuring the intertemporal price of the aggregate input.
 The inflation rate π is also the nominal change in the price of the aggregate input.
-Since ρ, π and σ^2 are rates per unit of times, the optimal decision rule depends, besides on ψ/B , only on the ratios $\{\rho/\sigma^2, \pi/\sigma^2\}$.
+Since ρ , π and σ^2 are rates per time unit, the optimal decision rule depends, apart from on ψ /B, only on the ratios { $\rho/\sigma^2, \pi/\sigma^2$ }.

 Derivation of the profit function F. We have written the profit function F having the price gap g as its only argument.
 This is a simplification which provides lots of tractability.
-In Alvarez et al. (2019) we work without this simplifying assumption, obtaining essentially the same results.8 We describe here the assumptions so that we can use the simplified version.
+In Álvarez and others (2019), we work without this simplifying assumption and obtain essentially the same results.12 We describe here the assumptions so that we can use the simplified version.
 Let Q(p/W)z be the quantity demanded as a function of p/W, the ratio of the nominal price of the good p and the nominal price of the generic input W. In steady state we can write this relative price or the relative price with respect to some aggregate good without loss of generality.
 It also turns out that in the set-up described by Golosov and Lucas (2007), which is in no way pathological, this is a consequence of the general equilibrium structure.
 The variable z is a multiplicative shifter of the demand, which we use for two different illustrations.
 The nominal marginal cost is xW.
 We will proceed by steps.
-First we will derive the profit function \tilde{F} with (g, z, x) as arguments.
-Then we will add assumptions to eliminate (x, z)from it.
+First we will derive the profit \tilde{F} with (g, z, x) as arguments.
+Then we will add assumptions to eliminate (x, z) from it.